 What does it mean to advocate a view of power as present-in-actions?
-We refer here to describing IS contexts and work practices through rich descriptions and qualitative nuance, such as in case studies, in order to understand power as part of the routine actions of IS managers and workers-acknowledging the diversity of IS work practices.
-Power is a complex phenomenon, concerning, among other things, different circuits (e.g., episodic, dispositional, and facilitative, as noted by Clegg, 1989); how diverse power forms interact and the effects of power at different hierarchical levels (Koch et al., 2013); how power can be confrontational or silent, normalized in routine work (Kelly, 2018), and how stakeholders perceive power in different ways (Simeonova, 2018).
-Thus, if power is dynamic and fluid, researchers must try to understand power "in the wild"-as present in specific IS work contexts.
-This is what we mean by power as present-in-actions.
-We need to understand contexts, zooming in to see microactions and zooming out to see networked stakeholders' interactions.
+We refer here to describing IS contexts and work practices, through rich descriptions and qualitative nuance, such as in case studies, to understand power as part of the routine actions of IS managers and workers.
+We mean acknowledging the diversity of IS work practices.
+Power is a complex phenomenon, concerning amongst other things: different interacting circuits (e.g., episodic, dispositional, and facilitative as noted by Clegg, 1989); how diverse power forms interact and the effects of power at different hierarchical levels (Koch et al, 2013); how power can be confrontational or silent, normalized in routine work (Willcocks & Lioliou, 2011; Kelly, 2018), or how stakeholders perceive power in different ways (Simeonova, 2018).
+Thus, if power is dynamic and fluid, we must try to understand power "in the wild" - as present in specific IS work contexts.
+This is what we mean by power as present-in-actions1.
+We need to understand contexts, zoom in to see micro actions, or zoom out to see networked stakeholders' interactions.

 What is meant by a "practice-based" view?
-Practicebased perspectives emphasize the "doings" and "sayings" (Schatzki, 2001a, pp. 58-61) of people working in or discussing their real-life, in situ work contexts.
-We build on the "practice turn" (Whittington, 2006), in which scholars privilege people's situated actions as the unit of analysis.
-Practice orientations derive from diverse authors (e.g., Bourdieu, 1977, 1990; Giddens, 1979; Lynch, 1993; Schatzki, 2001b), constitute alternative ways of understanding social phenomena, and provide alternate means of explaining social phenomena without centering explanations on idealized models, rational actors, individualized behavior, macrostructures, or rigid sociological categories (Reckwitz, 2002).
+Practice-based perspectives emphasize the "doings" and "sayings" (Schatzki, 2001a: 58-61) of people working in or discussing their real-life, in-situ work contexts.
+We build on the "practice turn" (Whittington, 2006), which saw scholars privileging people's situated actions as the unit of analysis.
+Practice-orientations derive from diverse authors (e.g., Bourdieu, 1977; 1990; Giddens, 1979; Lynch, 1993; Schatzki, 2001b), constitute alternative ways of understanding social phenomena, and provide alternate means of explaining social phenomena without centering explanations on idealized models, rational-actors, individualized behavior, macro structures or rigid sociological categories (Reckwitz, 2002).
 Practice orientations share common themes and conceptual antecedents.
 They are often applied using diverse qualitative methodologies (e.g., ethnography, ethnomethodology, action research, case studies, or discourse analysis).
-Practice orientations provide IS researchers and practitioners with a "middle ground" that recognizes the roles of agency and structure.
+Practice orientations provide IS researchers and practitioners with a 'middle ground' that recognizes the roles of agency and structure.
 They are also beneficial for studying power because they elaborate on the detailed processes connecting people with IS.
-Practice orientations provide subtle lenses for studying power, which Reckwitz (2002) terms "praxiological" sensitivities (i.e., theory that is sensitive to in situ actions and microlevel patterns of behavior 2).
-Therefore, one could argue that viewing power as present-in-actions requires articulating the everyday activities of IS work.
+Practice orientations provide subtle lenses for studying power, which Reckwitz (2002) terms "praxiological" sensitivities (i.e., theory that is sensitive to in-situ actions and micro-level patterns of behavior2).
+Therefore, one can argue that viewing power as present-in-actions requires articulating the everyday activities of IS work.
 Practice orientations scaffold such descriptions and feature centrally in the framework developed.